Oklahoma State Cowboys football: Pat Jones era (1984–1994)

 Pat Jones was promoted from assistant coach to head coach following Johnson's departure.
 He served as head coach of the Oklahoma State Cowboys from 1984 to 1994 after five years as an assistant under Jimmy Johnson.
-During his 11 years at Oklahoma State, he compiled a 62–60–3 record, including a 3–1 bowl game record.
-Jones was named Big Eight Coach of the Year in both 1984 and 1992.
-From 1984 to 1988, Jones led the Cowboys to the most successful period in school history at the time.
-With a talented roster that included running backs Barry Sanders and Thurman Thomas, wide receiver Hart Lee Dykes and quarterback Mike Gundy, they went 44–15 over this five-year stretch, including the school's first three-year stretch of ten-win seasons.
+His first season leading the team in 1984 included a season opening romp over then No. 12 ranked Arizona State in Tempe, and a Bedlam matchup between the No. 2 ranked Oklahoma Sooners and the No. 3-ranked Cowboys on November 24, 1984, a game in which the Cowboys ultimately lost, 24–14.
+During his 11 years at Oklahoma State, he compiled a 62–60–3 record, including a 3–1 bowl game record from 1984 to 1988, the most successful period in school history at the time.
+With a talented roster that included running backs Barry Sanders and Thurman Thomas, wide receiver Hart Lee Dykes and quarterback Mike Gundy, they went 44–15 over this five-year stretch, winning 10 games three times over this period and earning victories in the Gator Bowl, Sun Bowl and Holiday Bowl.
+Jones would be named Big Eight Coach of the Year in both 1984 and 1992.

 Running back Barry Sanders played for the Cowboys from 1986 to 1988.
 During his first two seasons at Oklahoma State, he backed up All-American Thurman Thomas.
 In 1987, Sanders led the nation in yards per kickoff return (31.6), while also rushing for over 600 yards and scoring 8 touchdowns.
 Thomas moved on to the NFL, and Sanders became the starter for his junior year.